-As many experiences with bipolar disorder exist as there are people with bipolar.
-These experiences run the gamut from wonderful and exciting to confusing to disappointing and devastating.
-This article covers some of the experiences typical of those dealing with a bipolar spouse.
+Bipolar disorder wears many faces.
+There are as many experiences with bipolar disorder as there are people with bipolar.
+These experiences run the gamut from wonderful and exciting to confusing, disappointing and devastating.
+This article addresses some of the issues that can arise when dealing with a spouse with bipolar disorder.

 As some of you may know, my 21 year old bipolar son was incarcerated last March during a manic episode where he did something that was, in his words “very stupid.”
 He was in the midst of denying his illness and he was running with the wrong crowd, and self-medicating with drugs and alcohol.
 I do not excuse his actions, nor does he.
 Thankfully, he is now facing his illness head on and, though he is in prison, he is in a better place psychologically and emotionally than he has been since his illness presented itself three years ago.

 My daughter is 11 yrs old.
 We’ll call her Bug.
 Bug was diagnosed bipolar when she was 7.
 It has been a long, difficult road of ups and downs since then.
 We went through three schools before anyone would listen to me enough to give her an I.E.P.
 Finally at the end of her 3rd grade year (and after a hospital stay for a suicide attempt while at school – the 2nd one) the third school evaluated her and decided she “qualified”.
 Last year, around the end of November, (while in 5th grade) she started having hallucinations again, auditory and visual.